Tracing deposits and withdrawals

-In this tutorial, you'll learn how to use the Optimism SDK (opens in a new tab) to trace a Standard Bridge deposit or withdrawal between L1 and L2.
+In this tutorial, you'll learn how to use the viem (opens in a new tab) library to trace a Standard Bridge deposit or withdrawal between L1 and L2.
 You'll specifically learn how to determine the status of a deposit or withdrawal and how to retrieve the transaction receipt for the executed transaction on L1 (for withdrawals) or L2 (for deposits).

 Dependencies

-You're going to use the Optimism SDK for this tutorial.
-Since the Optimism SDK is a Node.js (opens in a new tab) library, you'll need to create a Node.js project to use it.
+You're going to use the viem library for this tutorial.
+Since viem is a Node.js (opens in a new tab) library, you'll need to create a Node.js project to use it.

 Make a Project Folder